Living in France, Working in Geneva: The Complete Guide

 The economic model is straightforward and powerful: a Swiss salary (among Europe's highest) combined with French cost of living creates an attractive financial equation.
 For someone earning 6,500 CHF gross in Geneva, this translates to comfortable net monthly income, plus often better quality of life than Switzerland (homes with gardens, shared spaces, less densely urban environments).

-The migration flow is structural.
-Geneva has about 200,000 employees, and Switzerland has signed free movement agreements with the EU.
-France remains the primary talent pool for the Geneva plateau.
-The number of cross-border workers has exploded 40% in 15 years, from 70,000 to over 100,000 today.
+The migration flow is structural: Switzerland has signed free movement agreements with the EU, and France remains the primary talent pool for the Geneva basin.
+The number of cross-border workers has kept rising — from around 70,000 in the mid-2000s to 116,200 by the end of 2025 in the canton of Geneva alone (OCSTAT).

 The financial advantage: Swiss salary + French cost of living